tomkerkhove/promitor/docs/configuration/index.md

 The behavior of this can be configured with the following environment variables:
 - **PROMITOR_CONFIGURATION_PATH** - Defines the location of the YAML file that declares what Azure Monitor metrics to scrape.
 If nothing is specified, `/config/metrics-declaration.yaml` will be used.
 - **PROMITOR_SCRAPE_BASEPATH** - Controls the path where the scraping endpoint for Prometheus is being exposed.
 If nothing is specified, `/prometheus/scrape` will be used.
-- **PROMITOR_SCRAPE_SCHEDULE** - A cron expression that controls the fequency in which all the configured metrics will be scraped from Azure Monitor.
-You can use [crontab-generator.org](https://crontab-generator.org/) to generate a cron that fits your needs.
-If nothing is configured, `*/5 * * * *` will be used.

 We're also providing feature flags to opt-out of certain features:
 - **PROMITOR_FEATURE_METRICSTIMESTAMP** - Defines whether or not a timestamp should be included when the value was scraped on Azure Monitor.
 Supported values are `True` to opt-in & `False` to opt-out, if nothing is configured this will be turned on.